sdaqo/anipy-cli/README.md

 - Can now also be used as libary
 - Way Faster
 - Less dependencies
-- Seasonal and binge mode are
-  not yet implemented
+- Seasonal mode is not yet implemented
 - No more Spagehtti code
+### Updates
+- Added binge mode

 # Dependencies:
 - `Python 3`